tulz-app/frontroute/README.md

 * `signal[T](signal: Signal[T]): Directive[T]` — provide an external `Signal[T]` and get a `Directive[T]`

-Whenever the underlying signal changes, the route will be re—evaluated.
+Whenever the underlying signal changes, the route will be re-evaluated.

-This can be useful for integrating with third—party libs, or, for example, to integrate you authentication mechanism with the routes:
+This can be useful for integrating with third-party libs, or, for example, to integrate you authentication mechanism with the routes:

 ```scala